Duuuscha/DP_DUSEK/notes.md

 if a weight is high it shows correlation between components of input patterns

-### Learning algortihm for second order neural units
+### Learning algorithm for second order neural units

 The purpose of the neural units is to minimize the error E by adapting the weight
 $$E(k)=\frac{1}{2}e(k)^2 \quad ; \quad e(k)=y(k) -y_d(k) $$